option-t/option-t/README.md

     - This directory privides commonjs style modules with `.js` extension.
 - `option-t/esm`
     - This directory privides ES modules with `.mjs` extension.
-    - Currently, we provides them with `.js` extension for compatibility.
-      However, we may only release `.mjs` for the future release.
-      If you uses some module bundler (e.g. webpack or rollup), please add the config to prefer `.mjs` file.
 - `option-t/lib`
     - This directory privides both of an ES module and a commonjs style module.
         - ES module has `.mjs` extension.